 If we have real insight that the probability of a ‘black swan’ event is materially increasing and the pricing is attractive enough to reduce this risk, we will have no hesitation in making a material change to our investment portfolios.
 However, spotting these events isn’t easy and doesn’t necessarily depend on how much attention they’re getting in the media or the markets.
 As Warren Buffett famously said, “The biggest mistake in stocks is to buy or sell based on current headlines.”

-Anchoring bias is the tendency to rely too heavily on, or anchor to, a past reference or one piece of information when making a decision.
-There have been many academic studies undertaken on the power of anchoring on decision making.
-Studies typically get people to focus on a totally random number, like their year of birth or age, before being asked to assign a value to something.
-The studies show that people are influenced in their answer by, or anchored to, the random number that they have focused on prior to being asked the question.
+Anchoring bias is the inclination to excessively rely on a previous reference or a single piece of information when making decisions.
+Numerous academic studies have explored the impact of anchoring on decision-making.
+Typically, these studies prompt individuals to fixate on a completely random number (such as their birth year or age) before asking them to assign a value to something.
+The findings consistently demonstrate that people’s responses are influenced by the random number they focused on prior to being asked the question.

 Important Information: This material has been delivered to you by Magellan Asset Management Limited ABN 31 120 593 946 AFS Licence No. 304 301 (‘Magellan’) and has been prepared for general information purposes only and must not be construed as investment advice or as an investment recommendation.
 This material does not take into account your investment objectives, financial situation or particular needs.
 This material does not constitute an offer or inducement to engage in an investment activity nor does it form part of any offer documentation, offer or invitation to purchase, sell or subscribe for interests in any type of investment product or service.
 You should obtain and consider the relevant Product Disclosure Statement (‘PDS’) and Target Market Determination (‘TMD’) and consider obtaining professional investment advice tailored to your specific circumstances before making a decision about whether to acquire, or continue to hold, the relevant financial product.
 A copy of the relevant PDS and TMD relating to a Magellan financial product may be obtained by calling +61 2 9235 4888 or by visiting www.magellangroup.com.au.